 By RANDY RUEDRICH

-Randy Ruedrich is a former chairman of the Alaska Republican Party and is an elections expert.
+Randy Ruedrich is the former chairman of the Alaska Republican Party.